Welcome to my homepage, have a nice day!

 Research Interests

-My research lies at the intersection of statistical machine learning, large language models (LLMs), and efficient inference.
-I am interested in developing principled foundations for understanding how overparameterized models learn, generalize, and reason, and in translating these insights into robust and efficient AI systems.
+My research lies at the intersection of statistical machine learning and large language models (LLMs).
+I am interested in developing principled foundations for understanding how overparameterized models learn, generalize, and reason, as well as in designing probabilistic inference frameworks that fully leverage the intrinsic capabilities of LLMs.

 A central theme of my work is to bridge statistical theory and modern foundation models.
 In particular, I focus on: